sia-steve/Slate/source/index.html.md

 Returns information about the consensus set, such as the current block height.

   `"synced": true,`
-  // True if the consensus set is synced with the network, i.e. it has downloaded the entire blockchain.
+  // True if the consensus set is synced with the network, e.g. it has downloaded the entire blockchain.

   `"height": 62248,`
   // Number of blocks preceding the current block.